How A South Korean City Is Changing Tactics To Tamp Down Its COVID-19 Surge

 The disease's rapid spread through Daegu is due in part to the way patients transmit or "shed" the virus.
 "With this virus, symptoms are mild in the early phase, even though viral shedding is high," explains Dr. Choi Sung Ho of Chung-Ang University College of Medicine in Seoul.
 "Patients may not realize they are infected and so go about their everyday lives."

-As the virus spread in the the early days of the outbreak, a slow trickle of patients entered Daegu's hospitals, which were equipped to handle it, says Lee.
+As the virus spread in the early days of the outbreak, a slow trickle of patients entered Daegu's hospitals, which were equipped to handle it, Lee says.
 "Daegu city's policy, at first, was to put every patient in a negative pressure room, regardless of the severity of their symptoms," he says.
 Negative pressure rooms isolate infected patients by preventing contaminated air from escaping the room.

 The trickle soon turned into a deluge of hundreds of patients, and by Feb.
 23, when the increase in new cases in Daegu exceeded 100 per day, the city's hospitals became clogged with patients with mild symptoms.
 As of Friday, some 1,800 of Daegu's coronavirus patients were at home awaiting hospital beds.
 Two of them died waiting.